kfcampbell/quarto-docker-sandbox/README.md

 - You must have Docker installed for this to work.
 - The process will live-reload and re-render your notebook.
 - It can be stopped with Control+C (on Linux + Windows) or Command+C (on Mac).
-- On line 34 of [the Dockerfile](./Dockerfile#L34), I've installed a bunch of packages I've used for this class.
+- Starting on line 40 of [the Dockerfile](./Dockerfile#L40), I've installed a bunch of packages I've used for this class.
 	- This was to save time so they don't have to be installed every time the notebook is rerendered.
-	- If you have more/less packages you want to be installed, make edits to that line rather than installing packages in your notebook.
+	- If you have more/less packages you want to be installed, make edits to what comes after line rather than installing packages in your notebook.
 - I've hardcoded port 3838 for no good reason.
 If you want to use a different port, use a global find/replace.